alexandershov/goslow/README.md

 10.223 total
 ```

-Need to simulate a 6 seconds delay?
+Need to fake a 6 seconds delay?
 Just use *6.goslow.link* instead of *10.goslow.link*

 ```shell